Seasons of Life & Motherhood

 My youngest will be doing half day preschool this year.
 My baby boy is so happy to be headed off to school with his siblings.
 He often asks when school is starting and makes sure I know he’s riding the preschool bus.

 We are in such a great phase of life right now that I would happily stop time.
 The kids love to play in the yard, all enjoy jumping on the trampoline together and riding bikes on our road.
 I love watching my third child play house and have no cares in the world.

 This definitely won’t last forever….and now that I realize each of these phases do end, I’m going to soak it ALLLLL in.
 I’m going to watch them pair up with a different sibling each day and find something they both enjoy doing.
 We’re going to take camping trips together even though it sometimes feels like a lot of work.
 And we’re going to take family walks after dinner and soak in the last moments of sunshine each day we can.

-This season will end.
-We’ll be onto more activities, more independence, and we’re not even going to talk about dating…all before I know it.
+Each season will end.
+Soon, I’ll be onto more activities, more independence, and we’re not even going to talk about dating…all before I know it.

 My hope for you, Momma, is that you will also stop and appreciate the seasons you’ve gone through, the season you’re in, and the ones still to come.
 May God be your strength in each moment and guide you along the road you’re on.

 I’m choosing to focus on giving it all to God…my worries, challenges, fears, sad days, celebrations, blessings….and be thankful each day in front of me.

 Your seasons may have different titles than mine, but will you join me in appreciating where you are today?